This beef brisket recipe shows up on my table for just about every Jewish holiday, especially Hanukkah, Rosh Hashanah, and Passover.

 There are actually two secrets to making delicious beef brisket.
 The first is seasoning.
 This meat needs a lot of seasonings—salt, pepper, and other flavors—to make it shine.

-The second is time.
-Brisket first needs to braise for hours.
+The second secret is time.
+Brisket first needs to braise for hours on low heat.
 And then it needs to be chilled, sliced, and braised again in the sauce.

-That’s right, this is a two-day recipe.
+That’s right, this is a two-day recipe, but it requires relatively little effort.
 You absolutely must season, sear, and braise it on day 1.
 Let it chill overnight in the refrigerator, in its own sauce.
 The next day, slice it, put the slices back in the sauce, and cook it again.

 In fact, I have to warn you that the sauce will not taste good after you’ve braised it the first day.
 I know you won’t believe me and you will try it yourself (I do it every time I make it!).